Majki03/table_angular/README.md

-# Angular Material Table Example
+# Periodic Table in Angular

 This project demonstrates how to create a responsive data table using Angular and Angular Material.
 The table allows for filtering and editing of data entries.